stevleibelt/incubator/cli/php/arguments/README.md

 ## Short Name and Long Name Notation

 Flag and list arguments supporting short name ("-f") and long name ("--foo") notation.
-A short name is inidicated by a single "-" while a long name is indicated by a double "-".
+A short name is indicated by a single "-" while a long name is indicated by a double "-".
 The handling and the support of them is domain specific (and also a matter of tast).
 To merge the usage and the content for lists is not part of this component.

 # Why no Validation?